thegooddocsproject/website-hugo/content/en/blog/tech-writing-portfolio.md

 ### What do you want to include?

 Start by thinking about work that you've already done, then make a list of your samples.
-Next think about a gap analysis - what's missing?
+Next, think about a gap analysis - what's missing?
 What would you like to be able to show?
 Try for coverage of different types of writing, or really narrow the focus.

 For example:

-* If you're a technical writer following the [Diátaxis Framework](https://diataxis.fr/), you might try for one example each of a tutorial, how-to guide, technical reference and explanation.
+* If you're a technical writer following the [Diátaxis Framework](https://diataxis.fr/), you might try for one example each of a tutorial, how-to guide, technical reference, and explanation.
 * If you've decided that you want to move towards a different field, try to gather samples that highlight skills required for that field.
-* If you're applying for a specific job, then aim to showcase writing samples tailored for that job.
+* If you're applying for a specific job, aim to showcase writing samples tailored for that job.

  If what you need doesn't exist yet, get working to create that sample.
  <i class="fas fa-arrow-right"></i> [How to get fodder for your portfolio](#how-to-get-fodder-for-your-portfolio)